 - A household registration book

 Note: It is important to know that the household registration book may no longer be needed as the Vietnamese government has restructured residency management.

 After presenting the customs officer with all the required documents, a physical inspection of the vehicle will proceed.
 At this stage, Import duties must be paid to Vietnam Customs before the vehicle can be released.

 Vietnam Custom receiving an imported car

-To continue with how to bring your own vehicles to Vietnam, you will now need to get it registered.
-After your vehicle has been accepted from customs, it will be subjected to a safety and environmental control standards test that it must pass to receive a certificate of technical safety and environmental protection.
+To continue with how to bring your own vehicles to Vietnam, you will now need to get them registered.
+After your vehicle has been accepted by customs, it will be subjected to a safety and environmental control standards test that it must pass to receive a certificate of technical safety and environmental protection.
 Next, you will have up to three working days to apply for vehicle registration in Vietnam.
-Both of these certificates will need to be submitted to Vietnam Customs to complete your vehicle's processing.
+Both of these certificates will need to be submitted to Vietnam Customs to complete your vehicle’s processing.